pgroenbaek/shapeedit/README.md

 > 🚧 **Project Status: In Development**
 > This project is not feature-complete and is still being actively developed.
-> Expect missing functionality, incomplete features, and frequent changes.
+> Expect unstable functionality, incomplete features, and frequent changes.

 This Python module provides a wrapper around the shape data structure, offering operations for modifying existing MSTS/ORTS shape files.